tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   ![Comparing models accuracy](Images/vader-rnn-accuracy.png)

-* At this point, the RNN LSTM model looks better since it has higher accuracy, let's take a look at the confusion matrices of these two models; we use the `confusion_matrix` method from `sklearn` for this task.
+* At this point, the RNN LSTM model looks better since it has higher accuracy.
+Let's take a look at the confusion matrices of these two models; we use the `confusion_matrix` method from `sklearn` for this task.

 * Using the `confusion_matrix` method, and passing as parameters the sentiments from the testing data and the sentiments scored by both models, we gather the data needed to create and display a confusion matrix using a Pandas DataFrame.